Property maintenance pricing drafts.

 Does Inoscope replace estimators?

-No. Inoscope prepares the pricing record so experienced people can review, adjust and approve.
+No. Inoscope prepares the pricing draft so experienced people can review, adjust and approve.
 It reduces manual estimate build-up; it does not remove expert judgment.

 Can Inoscope use our own rates?